Forest School, Walthamstow: Frederick Barlow Guy and the school's Victorian expansion

 It was in the summer of 1857 that Frederick Barlow Guy took over from his father-in-law as Forest's headmaster, beginning a period of almost 80 years when a Guy would be in charge of the school.
-Frederick Guy, who earlier had been Bradfield College's first headmaster, was Forest headmaster from 1857-1886.
+Frederick Guy, who earlier had been Bradfield College's first headmaster, was Forest headmaster from 1857 to 1886.

 The school grew in size to about 100 pupils, and several major building projects were completed which vastly developed and expanded the school's facilities.
 In 1859 the Sick Cottage (later the Senior Common Room) was built, followed by the first swimming pool in 1865 (it was replaced in 1877), the gymnasium in 1872, the enlarged chapel in 1875 and the Fives Court in 1879.
 The largest building project was opened at the end of Guy's reign in 1886, when the grand Dining Hall was opened.

 Academically the school also expanded; in 1860 the first Shakespeare Play, in 1865 the first edition of the School Magazine, and in 1883 the Cadets was formed.
 William Morris, a former private pupil of Frederick Guy, presented a banner to the school in 1879, still held in the dining hall.
 In 1886, Frederick's son Thomas Edward Barlow "Ned" Guy took over as headmaster until in 1894 he left to be the parish priest at Fulford, in Yorkshire.